BB3B: Characters

 Louie and Lucy are the two eldest children in the Jenkins family and are twins.
-The twins seem to be of around five or six years old and have a fascination with science fiction and fighting aliens.
-Throughout the show, the twins are seen playing games which to them they are fighting to defend Earth, but in fact are not and are really playing like a kid would.
-They make it their mission throughout the show to try to defeat the evil Sprog alien trying to take over Earth; the Sprog in question being their little brother.
-When not wearing a costume or going to bed, Lucy's clothes are a yellow shirt with some sort of science fiction planet with spikes coming out of it and short pink skirt.
-Louie wears a blue shirt with a picture of a planet with rings around it, and he wears blue jeans.
+The twins seem to be about five or six years old and have a fascination with science fiction and fighting aliens.
+Throughout the show, the twins are seen playing games which, to them, are fighting to defend Earth, but in fact, are not and are really playing like how any child would.
+They make it their mission throughout the show to try to defeat the evil Sprog aliens who are trying to take over Earth; the Sprog in question being their little brother.
+When not wearing a costume or going to bed, Lucy wears a yellow shirt with some sort of science fiction planet with spikes coming out of it and a short pink skirt.
+Louie wears a blue shirt with a picture of a Saturn-like planet with rings around it and blue jeans.
 They both have brown curly hair.
-Voiced by Teresa Gallagher and Colleen Daley.
+They are voiced by Teresa Gallagher and Colleen Daley.